 - Then, using a breaker bar or impact, remove the pulley bolt.

-- To remove a Cravenspeed pulley, insert two fully threaded M6 bolts @ 75mm length and tighten them in rotation to push the pulley off the crankshaft.
+- To remove a Cravenspeed pulley, insert three fully threaded M6 bolts @ 75mm length and tighten them in rotation to push the pulley off the crankshaft.

 While it is highly recommended you use the BMW bolt remover tool in conjuntion with the 15mm socket to remove the pulley bolt, it is possible to get around this by doing the following: